Infernal-Insights/Hashmancer-Agent/README.md

 - `simple_worker.py` – spawn mask-only workers for GPUs with four or fewer PCIe lanes
 - `advanced_worker.py` – spawn workers for GPUs with x8/x16 links for dictionary and hybrid tasks

+## Requirements

+See [REQUIREMENTS.md](REQUIREMENTS.md) for a list of required packages.
+The `setup_agent.py` script will attempt to install them automatically.

 The scripts rely on environment variables for server URL, API keys, and Redis connection details, making deployment flexible across various systems.